zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-config-script-execution/install-db19c-auto-config-script-execution.md

 - Install the database software by using the Oracle Database Setup Wizard
 - Review the response file
 - Discover the container database (CDB) and pluggable database (PDB)
+- Terminate your compute instance

 ### Prerequisites

-- You have an Oracle Cloud account.
-You can use the account you created when you signed up for a free trial, one that was given to you through your own organization, or one provided to you by LiveLabs.
+- You have an Oracle account.
+You can obtain a free account by using Oracle Free Tier or you can use a paid account provided to you by your own organization.
 - You have a compartment in Oracle Cloud Infrastructure.
 - You have PuTTY installed on your local computer.